Quansight/Quansight-website/apps/consulting/posts/scaling-python-banking-edition.md

 In the image above is the graph representation of several aggregation tasks that have been submitted to a Dask cluster.
 We can see the multiple levels of aggregation that each task goes through for each bag partition until all partitions are aggregated together.
 This demonstrates the map reduce model in action.

-On top of Dask Bag, we also started utilizing a tool called 'resource annotations.'
-These allowed us to take a much more hands-off approach to the scheduler.
+On top of Dask Bag, we also started utilizing a tool called ['resource annotations.'][resource-annotations] These allowed us to take a much more hands-off approach to the scheduler.
 Instead of manually managing how much work we are submitting at a time, we can submit it all and let the scheduler do the heavy lifting of resource management.
 This automatically insures that the workers will